photoprism/photoprism-docs/docs/user-guide/faq.md

  * `IMG_0101.yaml`

-New sidecar files will be created in the *storage* folder by default so that the *originals* folder does not need to be modified, and can be mounted read-only.
+New sidecar files will be created in the *storage* folder by default so that the *originals* folder can be mounted read-only.

+!!! info
-PhotoPrism will also search the *originals* folder for existing sidecars, and use them for indexing even if `PHOTOPRISM_SIDECAR_JSON` and `PHOTOPRISM_SIDECAR_YAML` are set to `"false"`.
+    PhotoPrism will always look out for existing sidecar files and use them for indexing, even if `PHOTOPRISM_SIDECAR_JSON` and `PHOTOPRISM_SIDECAR_YAML` are set to `"false"`.

 Three types of metadata sidecar files are supported currently: